MG$^2$-RAG: Multi-Granularity Graph for Multimodal Retrieval-Augmented Generation

 \section{Methodology}

-We propose \textbf{MG$^2$-RAG}, a lightweight framework that transforms an unstructured multimodal knowledge base into a multi-granularity multimodal knowledge graph (MMKG) for retrieval-augmented generation.
+We propose \textbf{MG$^2$-RAG}, a lightweight framework that transforms an unstructured multimodal knowledge base into a multi-granularity MMKG for retrieval-augmented generation.
 As shown in Figure~\ref{fig:framework}, the framework consists of two modules: (1) Hierarchical Multimodal Knowledge Graph Construction and (2) Multi-Granularity Graph Retrieval.